 But guess what?
 Turns out there’s a way we can actually have our cake and hair flip it too.
-Read on to learn about keratin treatment for thin hair and see exactly how you can care for your hair type at home:
+Read on to learn about keratin treatment for thin hair and get inspired to care for your hair type at home:

-For when you need a bit more polish—say, on date nights—include a few drops of TRESemmé Keratin Smooth Shine Serum into your blow-dry regimen, too.
-Look into products with a lightweight oil to help give you that salon sleekness without harming thinning hair.
+For when you need a bit more polish—say, on date nights—include a few drops of TRESemmé Keratin Smooth Shine Serum into your blow-dry regimen too.
+Look into products with a lightweight oil.
+These will help give you that salon sleekness without weighing down thin or thinning hair.

 So, What Causes Thinning Hair?

-Shedding is a normal part of life; no matter what hair type, length and texture you have you will experience hair shedding at some point.
+Shedding is a normal part of life; no matter what hair type, length, and texture you have, you will experience hair shedding at some point.
 Everyone loses strands on a daily basis.
-A normal amount of hair loss is considered to be “approximately 50 to 150 hairs daily,” according to Unilever’s Peter Bailey, Global Technical Manager, Hair Care.
+A normal amount of hair loss is considered to be “approximately 50 to 150 hairs daily,” according to Unilever’s Peter Bailey, Global Technical Manager for Hair Care.